kieranjwhite/calendar_mirror/README.md

 # Calendar Mirror #

-Calendar Mirror is a simple rust project to display the contents of a user's google calendar on a PaPiRus ePaper display on a Raspberry Pi.
+Calendar Mirror is a Rust application that displays the contents of a user's Google calendar on a PaPiRus ePaper display on a Raspberry Pi.

 ## Hardware ##

-This project has been developed for a Raspberry Pi 3 B+ running with a 2.7" PaPiRus ePaper HAT module.
+This project has been developed for a Raspberry Pi 3 B+ with a 2.7" PaPiRus ePaper HAT module installed.
 Other Raspberry Pi versions (apart from the Raspberry Pi Zero) might also suffice.
 Smaller versions of the PaPiRus HAT might also be compatible if some changes to the rendering code are made(you will need to change the value of the SCREEN\_DIMS constant in cal_display.rs) --- however the lack of screen space will prove limiting.

 Assemble the hardware as described